 Before the invention of payroll compliance software and small business payroll services, it was very easy to misplace payroll and tax documents.
-This could be very problematic in the event that federal and tax agencies ask to see your records.
+This could be very problematic if federal and tax agencies ask to see your records.
 Most states have requirements for the length of records that small businesses must keep on-hand.

 Accountants and tax professionals usually recommend maintaining at least three years’ worth of payroll and tax documents.
 You should even save documents from employees who have left the company in that time frame.

 In summary, it’s absolutely vital to purchase payroll compliance software or a small business payroll service once you begin hiring W-2 employees.
-Most options feature a portal that allows you to easily store and maintain employee payroll and tax records.
+Most options feature a portal that allows you to store and maintain employee payroll and tax records easily.